-The Company's common stock and the warrants issued in its public offering (see Note 4) are traded on The Nasdaq Capital Market under the symbols "LIXT" and.
-"LIXTW", respectively.
+The Company's common stock and the warrants issued in its public offering are traded on The Nasdaq Capital Market under the symbols "LIXT" and "LIXTW", respectively.

 On June 24, 2022, the Company received a written notice (the "Notice") from The Nasdaq Stock Market LLC ("Nasdaq") that the Company has not been in compliance with the minimum bid price requirement set forth in Nasdaq Listing Rule 5550(a)(2) for a period of 30 consecutive business days.
 Nasdaq Listing Rule 5550(a)(2) requires listed securities to maintain a minimum closing bid price of \$1.00 per share, and Nasdaq Listing Rule 5810(c)(3)(A) provides that a failure to meet the minimum closing bid price requirement exists if the deficiency continues for a period of 30 consecutive business days.
-The Notice has no immediate effect on the listing of the Company's common stock on the Nasdaq Capital Market.
+The Notice had no immediate effect on the listing of the Company's common stock on The Nasdaq Capital Market.

 In accordance with Nasdaq Listing Rule 5810(c)(3)(A), the Company is provided a compliance period of 180 calendar days from the date of the Notice, or until December 21, 2022, to regain compliance with the minimum closing bid price requirement.
 If the Company does not regain compliance during the compliance period ending December 21, 2022, the Company may be afforded a second 180 calendar day period to regain compliance.
-To qualify for the second compliance period, the Company must (i) meet the continued listing requirement for market value of publicly-held shares and all other initial listing standards for The Nasdaq Capital Market, with the exception of the minimum closing bid price requirement, and (ii) notify Nasdaq of its intent to cure the deficiency.
-The Company can achieve compliance with the minimum of 10 consecutive business days.
+To qualify for the second compliance period, the Company must (i) meet the continued listing requirement for market value of publicly held shares and all other initial listing standards for The Nasdaq Capital Market, with the exception of the minimum closing bid price requirement, and (ii) notify Nasdaq of its intent to cure the deficiency.
+The Company can achieve compliance with the minimum closing bid price requirement if, during either compliance period, the minimum closing bid price per share of the Company's common stock is at least \$1.00 for a minimum of 10 consecutive business days.
 The Company anticipates that its shares of common stock will continue to be listed and traded on The Nasdaq Capital Market during the compliance period(s).

-The Company plans to carefully assess potential actions to regain compliance.
+The Company is continuing to assess potential actions to regain compliance.
 However, the Company may be unable to regain compliance with the minimum closing bid price requirement during the compliance period(s), in which case the Company anticipates Nasdaq would provide a notice to the Company that its shares of common stock are subject to delisting, and the Company's common shares would thereupon be delisted.